Data-Linkage/Clerical_Resolution_Online_Widget/README.md

    cd Clerical_Resolution_Online_Widget
    ```

-2. Decide which version to run (see [Version
+2. Decide which version to run (see [Version Differences](#version-differences))
-   Differences](#version-differences)):
+   and consult the corresponding documentation:

    - For desktop or external users, see [CROW1][crow1].
-   - For internal ONS use, see CROW1 or [CROW2][crow2].
+   - For internal ONS use, see [CROW1][crow1] (desktop) or [CROW2][crow2] (CDP).

 ### Documentation

-The most up-to-date documentation can be found in the corresponding version
+The most up-to-date documentation can be found in the folders corresponding to
-folders for each version.
-There you will be able to find instructions for
+each version.
+There you will find instructions for setting CROW up for your
-setting CROW up for your project as well as instructions you can give to your
+project as well as instructions you can give to your clerical matchers on how to
-clerical matchers on how to run CROW once it is set up.
+run CROW once it is set up.

 ## Version Differences

 The following should help you decide which version of CROW to use:

 - CROW1 is a desktop application, whereas CROW2 is integrated with the Cloudera
-  Data Platform and can access files stored in S3.
+  Data Platform (CDP) and can access files stored in S3 buckets.
 - CROW1 can only read CSV files, whereas CROW2 can only read parquet files.
 - CROW1 consists of two separate scripts - `CROW_pairwise.py` and
   `CROW_clusters.py` - for if your data contains pairs or clusters of records.
   CROW2 is a single script (`flask_new_flow.py`) that treats all data as
   clustered.
+If you want to review pairwise data with CROW2 your data should be
+  in wide-file format and should still contain a cluster ID column (with only a
+  pair of records in each cluster).
 - CROW2 has various accessibility (based on [Web Content Accessibility
   Guidelines (WCAG) 2.0][accessibility-guidelines]) and feature improvements
   over CROW1, including: